I still know it's you! On Challenges in Anonymizing Source Code: Anonymization Deficits

 \subsection{Identified Code Clues}

-With the help of the explanation methods, we investigate the deficits of the candidate techniques.
-After manually analyzing the highlighted code regions with both segmentation strategies, we can identify four recurring groups of patterns that remain after the application of the techniques.
+With the help of the explanation methods, we investigate the deficits of the candidate techniques on the GCJ dataset.
+After manually analyzing the highlighted code regions with both strategies, we identify four recurring groups of patterns that remain in the code.

-\subsubsection{String literals}
+\subsubsection{String Literals}

 The first group of patterns corresponds to string literals.
-Code normalization and coding style imitation do not modify these literals, as they aim at preserving the code's readability.
-Although Stunnix replaces strings with hexadecimal representations, the encoded characters still remain the same for all string occurrences.
-Therefore, a learning algorithm can identify these literals and use them to find clues about the developers.
+Code normalization and coding style imitation do not modify these, Stunnix just replaces strings with their hexadecimal representations.
+Therefore, a learning algorithm can use them to find clues about the developers.
 In contrast, Tigress takes care to not reveal literals by dynamically generating strings at runtime.
-While the characters themselves are not present, the code necessary for their generation still leaves telltale signs.
-First, there is an empty function stub for every obfuscated string in the modified code, which signals the number of used strings to the attribution method.
-Second, the length of the strings is implicitly reflected in the size and operations of the generation routine.
-As a result, even for Tigress, some subtle hints about string literals remain accessible to the attribution methods.
+While the characters themselves are not present, the code necessary for their generation still leaves telltale signs, \eg~the length of the strings is implicitly reflected in the size of the generation routine.
+As a result, some subtle hints remain in the obfuscated code.

-\subsubsection{Include directives}
+\subsubsection{Include Directives}

-Another group of indicative patterns is formed by \code{\#include} directives of C code.
-These directives reveal a developer's preferences for certain functions and libraries.
-The code normalization and the obfuscator Stunnix do not touch these directives and thus expose these preferences to the attribution methods, as also highlighted by the example in \autoref{fig:impr-code-anonym-feat-highlighting}.
-The coding style imitation by \mbox{\citet{QuiMaiRie19}} inserts and removes include directives to match the programming habits of a developer.
-Nevertheless, headers required for the implementation always remain present in the code.
+Another group is formed by \code{\#include} directives, which reveal a developer's preferences for certain functions and libraries.
+Neither code normalization nor the obfuscator Stunnix touch these directives and thus expose these patterns to the attribution methods, as also highlighted in \autoref{fig:impr-code-anonym-feat-highlighting}.
+The coding style imitation by \mbox{\citet{QuiMaiRie19}} inserts and removes include directives to match other developers.
+Nevertheless, headers required for the implementation always remain in the code.
 Finally, Tigress ``inlines'' the headers by copying their content into the source code.
-While this copying makes the resulting code hard to understand for a human, the included content is no different from the directive for a learning algorithm and thus still serves as a valuable hint.
+While this makes the resulting code hard to understand for a human, the included content is no different from the directive for a learning algorithm and thus still serves as a valuable hint.